lefred/oracle-piday-2022/README.md

-# Oracle PiDay 2022 - MySQL
+# Oracle PiDay 2022 - IoT to MySQL HeatWave on OCI

 The repository contains the code and queries used during the session.